What is it?

 1. Working in a group, students clarify the concepts in the problem scenario.

-5. The group formulates learning objectives to further investigate their explanation.
+5. The group formulates learning objectives for missing knowledge.

 6. Students pursue the learning objectives independently.

 Second meeting of cycle:

 7. The group reconvenes to discuss the problem and synthesise the knowledge they have acquired.

 Other approaches include the Optima 7-Jump model for fully-online learning at Maastricht, the Malmö model for undergraduate dentists at Lund University, and the Eight Step Approach at the University of Manchester which emphasises clinical experience (Wijnia et al, 2019).

 Forming groups and allocating roles

 Groups tend to have between eight and twelve members.
 The time a group stays together varies (Wood, 2003); ideally the duration is sufficient to allow fruitful group dynamics to develop over time, and there is a process in place to respond to interpersonal difficulties or other issues with group dynamics.

 Students have group roles and responsibilities which typically rotate to give every member experience of each role.
 Summarised graphically by Wood (2003), these are:

 - Scribe, who records the points made and helps the group organise their thoughts, as well as participating in the discussion.